Professional Experience

 • Master’s degree in Aeronautical Engineering (GPA: 3.8/4.0, Summa Cum Laude)

-Roma Tre University, department of Civil, Computer Science and Aeronautical Engineering (2017/10 - 2021/3) Rome, Italy
+Roma Tre University, Department of Civil, Computer Science and Aeronautical Engineering (2017/10 - 2021/3) Rome, Italy

 Thesis: Stability Analysis of Rotors in Axial Flight Using the Boundary Element Method for Compressible Flows in the Frequency Domain.